Female to Female Politics in Corporates Leads to Sexual Harassment of Women at Workplace?

 4. Conducting Criminal Proceedings if Necessary

 If any of the misconduct from the perpetrator is an offence under the IPC or any other law, then the company must act on it according to the current system of law.
 The employer needs to file a complaint with the related government authority to address the issue.
 The employer needs to ensure that the victim is not discriminated or victimized while handling such complaints.

 The employer should create awareness among the workforce regarding the PoSH act by supplying them with detailed behaviour guidelines and information about the rights mandated by the law.
 The employer should organize regular awareness drives for their employees to train them about various rules and regulations of the PoSH Act.
 The drives should involve a trained and experienced legal team that can clear all the myths of female employees regarding the PoSH law and make them understand their rights.

 Maintenance of an appropriate work environment is necessary for the employer to create a harmonious workplace.
 Promoting values like respecting a colleague, or being aware of the kind of language and tone to be used in the premises of the company should be a priority.
 The companies should also train their employees to avoid any misinterpretations or filing any false complaints.

 How We Can Help?

-We at Muds Management Consultancy Firm are a team of experts who specialise in PoSH Act.
-Our team of experts can help you in dealing with any act of sexual misconduct or inappropriate behaviour from any of your colleague or your senior.
+We at Muds Management Consultancy Firm are a team of experts who specialise in the PoSH Act.
+Our team of experts can help you in dealing with any act of sexual misconduct or inappropriate behaviour from any of your colleagues or your senior.
 We will help you in the whole process of filing the PoSH complaint and other legalities of the concerned matter.
-We provide complete legal support to our clients and ensure that they get to work again with the same sense of dignity.
+Muds provide complete legal support to clients and ensure that they get to work again with same sense of dignity.

 We also work with corporates to create awareness among their workforce about PoSH Act 2013 via Offline and Online Training.
 We also help corporates in the management of sexual harassment policies like